PlayFab/UnitySDK/README.md

  * This case can't be resolved with the current PlayFab UnitySdk.
 We are building a new sdk to address this.
 Please see: https://playfab.com/new-and-improved-unity-sdk-beta-preview/ and https://github.com/PlayFab/UnitySDKV2Beta

 CASE: Follow these instructions to disable IDFA for your IOS release:
- * In Unity, navigate to and open: PlayFabClientSample/Assets/Plugins/iOS/PlayFabURLRequest.mm
+ * In Unity, navigate to and open: {YourUnityProject}/Assets/Plugins/iOS/PlayFabURLRequest.mm
   * Uncomment the first line:  // #define DISABLE_IDFA // If you need to disable IDFA for your game, uncomment this
- * In Unity, navigate to and open: PlayFabClientSample/Assets/Plugins/iOS/PlayFabiOS.cs
-  * Uncomment the first line:  // #define DISABLE_IDFA // If you need to disable IDFA for your game, uncomment this
- * In Unity, view the inspector window when you select (do not open): PlayFabClientSample/Assets/Plugins/iOS/PlayFabURLRequest.mm
+ * In Unity, view the inspector window when you select (do not open): {YourUnityProject}/Assets/Plugins/iOS/PlayFabURLRequest.mm
   * Uncheck the "AdSupport" option under "Platform settings"
+ * In Unity, Edit -> Project Settings -> Player
+  * Select the global tab (first tab)
+  * Scripting Define Symbols
+  * Add this: DISABLE_IDFA

 CASE: If you run into conflicts when upgrading SDKs, remove all files from previous versions and perform a fresh import of our unitypackage or SDK files.